 because I didn’t speak up.

-But there’s another kind—the kind that just keeps going without narration.
-The kind that walks silently through snow, bleeding, aching, and still managing to laugh at chai jokes in the lunch tent.
+But there’s another kind—the one that just keeps going without any narration, applause, walking silently through snow, bleeding, aching, and still managing to laugh at chai jokes in the lunch tent.

 But when it is—especially by another woman—you start to see yourself differently.